ADHD Children Often Hear These Words…

 “You failed the test because you made a lot of careless mistakes.”

-These are some of the many phrases children with Attention Deficit- Hyperactivity Disorder hear all the time.
+As an ADHD therapist, I know these are some of the many phrases children with Attention Deficit- Hyperactivity Disorder hear constantly.
 ADHD is defined in two categories, inattention, and hyperactivity.
 Hyperactivity may look like a child who is constantly moving, has difficulty sitting still, and a lack of impulse control.
 Inattention can lead to not following directions, drifting off into space, and forgetting things.
 These behaviors can make it difficult for teachers, parents, and other instructors to guide and teach children.
 Obviously, it can be hard to teach a child that won’t sit still.
 It can be annoying to be constantly interrupted by a student.